 There is no specific antidote for ciguatoxin or maitotoxin.
-Treatment is generally symptomatic and supportive.
+Treatment is generally for specific symptoms and includes supportive care.
 Intravenous mannitol has been reported to reduce the severity and duration of neurologic symptoms, particularly if given within 48 hours of the appearance of symptoms.

 Scombroid, one of the most common fish poisonings, occurs worldwide in both temperate and tropical waters.
 The illness occurs after eating improperly refrigerated or preserved fish containing high levels of histamine, and often resembles a moderate to severe allergic reaction.

-Fish that cause scombroid have naturally high levels of histidine in the flesh and include tuna, mackerel, mahimahi (dolphin fish), sardine, anchovy, herring, bluefish, amberjack, and marlin.
-Histidine is converted to histamine by bacterial overgrowth in fish that has been improperly stored (>20°C) after capture.
+Fish typically associated with scombroid have naturally high levels of histidine in the flesh and include tuna, mackerel, mahimahi (dolphin fish), sardine, anchovy, herring, bluefish, amberjack, and marlin.
+Histidine is converted to histamine by bacterial overgrowth in fish that has been improperly stored after capture.
 Histamine and other scombrotoxins are resistant to cooking, smoking, canning, or freezing.

 Symptoms of scombroid poisoning resemble an acute allergic reaction and usually appear 10–60 minutes after eating contaminated fish.
 They include flushing of the face and upper body (resembling sunburn), severe headache, palpitations, itching, blurred vision, abdominal cramps, and diarrhea.
 Untreated, symptoms usually resolve within 12 hours.
 Rarely, there may be respiratory compromise, malignant arrhythmias, and hypotension requiring hospitalization.
 Diagnosis is usually clinical.
 A clustering of cases helps exclude the possibility of fish allergy.

-Fish contaminated with histamine may have a peppery, sharp, salty, or bubbly taste but may also look, smell, and taste normal.
-The key to prevention is to make sure that the fish is promptly chilled (below 38°F) after capture.
+Fish contaminated with histamine may have a peppery, sharp, salty, or “bubbly” feel but may also look, smell, and taste normal.
+The key to prevention is to make sure that the fish is properly iced, refrigerated, or immediately frozen after it is caught (<38°F, <3.3°C).
 Cooking, smoking, canning, or freezing will not destroy histamine in contaminated fish.

 Scombroid poisoning usually responds well to antihistamines (H1-receptor blockers, although H2-receptor blockers may also be of benefit).